 Another Father’s Day has come and gone.
 Our son, Master James, dined with us as Lord D proudly prepared his famous grilled roast beast (steak) feast.
 Celebrated around the world, Father’s Day started at church, much like Mother’s Day did.
 Check out my quick history on Father’s Day.
 While it is now celebrated in the UK, Father’s Day did not take off in that region until the 1970?s so sadly Lord Grantham did not enjoy that “special day” of recognition for his fatherly duties.

 Also this weekend, Queen Elizabeth celebrated her public “birthday”, although her official birthday is in April.

 This week’s treat is a sinfully light chocolate frozen yoghurt.
+Start enjoying now as we lead into Garden Party season.
 Lord D loves his chocolate and this delicious frozen yoghurt allows him to has his cake and eat this too.

 Summer is close at hand so you may already have other distractions to keep your Downton cravings at bay.
 Here is some news to help carry you through Downton Downtime until we meet again for Season 4:

 - For Pinterest Fans: Behind the Scenes photos in Season 3